 - Agatha experiences this trope a few times, earlier in the story run.
 She'd start to display Spark behavior by going on a Mad Scientist rant, only for her power-dampening locket to shut her down with powerful headaches that leave her crashed.

-- There's one scene in The Last Days of Foxhound where Raven has to stare down Big Boss, who has possessed Liquid's body.
+- There's one scene in The Last Days of FOXHOUND where Raven has to stare down Big Boss, who has possessed Liquid's body.
 Big Boss has already been shot with a tranq, but it doesn't seem to be having any effect.
 Despite this, and despite Raven knowing that he would get his ass handed to him in a fight, Raven calmly stands there, eye to eye in a staredown, and even Trash Talking his enemy until the tranq finally kicks in.
-He immediately turns afterwards, lets out a sigh of relief, and says "That took waaaaaaay too damn long".
+Afterward he looks ready to collapse with relief, and says "That took waaaaaaay too damn long".

 - In The Adventures of Dr. McNinja, Doc learns a secret technique that will let him jump off of the Moon to escape Dracula's moon base (it makes sense in context).
 Safely back on earth, he has just enough time for a brief victory strut before the consequences of making such a leap catch up with him.